 Last week I stumbled upon a striking passage by the famous poet W.H.
 Auden on the vital function of imagination.
 In an essay on Tolkien’s The Lord of the Rings, he wrote:

 Chance, or Providence, has put the Ring in the hands of the representatives of Good, Elrond, Gandalf, Aragorn.
 By using it they could destroy Sauron, the incarnation of evil, but at the cost of becoming his successor.
 If Sauron recovers the Ring, his victory will be immediate and complete, but even without it his power is greater than any his enemies can bring against him, so that, unless Frodo succeeds in destroying the Ring, Sauron must win.

 Evil, that is, has every advantage but one—it is inferior in imagination.
 Good can imagine the possibility of becoming evil—hence the refusal of Gandalf and Aragorn to use the Ring—but Evil, defiantly chosen, can no longer imagine anything but itself.
 Sauron cannot imagine any motives except lust for dominion and fear so that, when he has learned that his enemies have the Ring, the thought that they might try to destroy it never enters his head, and his eye is kept turned toward Gondor and away from Mordor and the Mount of Doom. ~from pp. 47-48 of ‘A Tolkien Treasury,’ edited by Alida Becker

 Interestingly, Auden’s essay was later collected and placed alongside another essay by the English critic Colin Wilson, who had surprisingly similar things to say about imagination.
-In responding to a writer who deeply disliked The Lord of the Rings, Wilson articulates the relation between imagination and hope, and suggests why Tolkien’s work—and fantasy fiction in general—can stimulate one’s imagination to action.
+In responding to a writer who deeply disliked Tolkein’s trilogy, Wilson articulates the relation between imagination and hope, and suggests why the trilogy—and fantasy fiction in general—can stimulate one’s imagination to action.